All exhibitions

 Created at Powerhouse Arts with Zaire Anderson, Luther Davis, and Thomas Zhuang, the four benefit prints are based on original artworks selected from the depth and breadth of Little’s career.
 They include a never-before-seen gouache on paper from the 1980s and a recent homage to the legendary singer and actress Eartha Kitt.
 Each print is in an edition of 50.

 "Before this project, I had never done a screenprint edition.
-I've done prints—several editions, including one with the legendary printmaker and League alumnus Robert Blackburn—but not at this scale,: says Little.
+I've done prints—several editions, including one with the legendary printmaker and League alumnus Robert Blackburn—but not at this scale," says Little.
 "The four prints, made to benefit the Art Students League where I am an instructor, represent several different moments within my career and, together, give a good view into my practice.

 We’ve done well working with Powerhouse Arts and their printmakers Zaire Anderson, Luther Davis, and Thomas Zhuang.
 It was a great experience to show them the original works, allow them to look closely at them, and interpret them through the medium of print.
 Together we had a great rapport and made four very strong and powerful prints that I’m excited to share with the world."